Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <p> "Raster Statistics" is checked by default.
 Raster statistics are standard descriptive statistics (i.e. mean, maximum, minimum, standard deviation) calculated from the cell values of each band in a raster.
 These statistics are necessary for certain operations, such as applying a contrast stretch or classifying data.
 Even if it is unchecked, raster statistics can still be calculated later.
 Below are the "X skip factor", "Y skip factor", and "Statistics ignore value(s)".
 The X and Y skip factors, like the names imply, impose a certain skip distance between samples on the x and y axis.
 This can be used to limit or manage samples during raster statistics creation.
 Statistics ignore value(s) is a semi colon separated list of values that should be left out of raster statistics.  </p> <br>

 <p> Finally, these is the "Compression" field.
-Typically this can be left on the default value "LZ77", as that method of compression is compatible with a wide range of raster types and it preserves all cell values in the raster.
+Typically, this can be left on the default value "LZ77", as that method of compression is compatible with a wide range of raster types and it preserves all cell values in the raster.
 A detailed breakdown on raster compression can be found <a href="https://desktop.arcgis.com/en/arcmap/latest/manage-data/raster-and-images/raster-compression.htm"> here</a>.  </p> <br>

 <p> With the parameters set, run the "LAS Dataset to Raster" tool.
 Something like Figure 7 below should have been created.
-Notice that it is fairly pixelated and has stark edges around trees and structures -- this is due to the parameters that were selected in its creation.
+Notice that it is pixelated and has stark edges around trees and structures -- this is due to the parameters that were selected in its creation.
 If more intensive resampling methods and cell assignment methods were used, then there would have been a smoother gradient between elevation values.   </p> <br>

 <p> Like the LAS Dataset, if you select the raster that was created in the Table of Contents, you will notice that there is a unique "Raster Layer" option by the top ribbon of ArcGIS Pro.
 Here you can alter the Symbology method, Stretch Type, and Resampling Type.
 Nothing here needs alteration, but it is worthwhile to look through and test out what these options do.  </p>

 <p> Visually analyzing the raster, there are a few notable observations.
 The top-left part of the raster has bright white structures -- these are buildings on Western Kentucky University's (WKU) campus, which is situated on the historic Vinegar Hill.
 The bright white color denotes a higher elevation.
-East of the Western Kentucky University's campus are some high elevation tree tops in the College Hill Historic District, which connects to Resevoir Hill (not included in the raster).
+East of the Western Kentucky University's campus are some high elevation tree tops in the College Hill Historic District, which connects to Reservoir Hill (not included in the raster).
 Looking south, there is a solid black line dotted with moderate sized structures that cuts the raster in half somewhat diagonally.
 This is the US-31W Bypass, which was once the edge of Bowling Green in the 1950s and 1960s -- it now serves as a major road in the middle of Bowling Green.
-In the south central part of the raster, there is a large structure that sits lower than WKU (as it is darker in color).
+In the south-central part of the raster, there is a large structure that sits lower than WKU (as it is darker in color).
 This is the TC Cherry Elementary School, which serves most of downtown and southern Bowling Green.       </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/enetd1E.jpeg" alt="Elevation Raster" style="width:100%;max-width:625px">